 1943 – The National Trust Properties book for 1949 states that ‘covenants over Haybarn Cottage were given to the National Trust in 1943 by Dr Ennion’

-Haybarn Cottage and some of the surrounding land changed hands several times over the following years.
+Over the following years, Haybarn Cottage and some of the surrounding land to which the 1000 year lease was attached, changed hands several times.

 - C 1960s – 80s Sonny Potter owned Haybarn Cottage (and the adjacent field which became a car park in 1979/80) which he left to his daughter Erica Potter (born 1965)

-- In 1991 Erica Potter sold Haybarn Cottage and 1000 year lease on the car park to Frank Fuller who ran the car park until 2011.
+- In 1991 Erica Potter sold Haybarn Cottage including the 1000 year lease on the car park, to Frank Fuller who ran the car park (then a field) until 2011

-- In 2011 Frank Fuller sold Haybarn Cottage to the National Trust.
-The Trust also bought him out of the 1000 year lease on the car park which meant that the car park charges benefited the National Trust for the first time
+- In 2011 Frank Fuller sold Haybarn Cottage plus the 1000 year lease on the car park to the National Trust.
+The car park charges now benefit the National Trust for the first time.